RIBA Awards timetable

 The most prestigious of our UK awards, The RIBA Stirling Prize is awarded to a building considered the most significant for the evolution of architecture in the UK.

 Our global architecture awards champion buildings that change the world.
-Awarded to any building worldwide these awards set a new global standard for architecture and are open to any qualified architect.
-The RIBA Stirling Prize winner will be considered for the RIBA International Prize shortlist.
+Awarded to any building worldwide (outside the UK) these awards set a new global standard for architecture and are open to any qualified architect.

 RIBA Awards for International Excellence